Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

 another solution of the equations is

 Although the kernel $K_0^A$ is also a satisfactory mathematical solution of the equations it is not accepted as a meaningful proposition because it requires the idea of an electron in a real negative energy state.
-Only those kernels propagating positive frequencies (or energies) forward in time and negative energies backwards in time are usually considered physical (this is usually done through the selection of a particular contour of integration for the relativistic propagator) and that is why quantum field theory is assumed not to involve true negative energies or, more accurately, negative actions.
-Of course there is nothing wrong with those assumptions because they are validated by experiments.
-We never see negative energy particles propagating forward in time and such particles do not appear to influence the outcome of experiments involving ordinary matter and antimatter, however precise those experiments can be.
+Only those kernels propagating positive frequencies (or energies) forward in time and negative energies backward in time are usually considered physical (this is usually done through the selection of a particular contour of integration for the relativistic propagator) and that is why quantum field theory is assumed not to involve true negative energies or, more accurately, negative actions .
+Of course, there is nothing wrong with those assumptions, because they are validated by experiments.
+We never see negative-energy particles propagating forward in time and such particles do not appear to influence the outcome of experiments involving ordinary matter and antimatter, however precise those experiments actually are.

-The only problem with the modern approach to quantum field theory is that the formalism is usually introduced in a way that encourages us to believe that after all, antiparticles are not really propagating backwards in time with negative energy and that a positron is simply another particle identical to the electron but with a positive charge.
-Under this viewpoint charge is the decisive aspect and the spacetime relationship between matter and antimatter uncovered by Feynman shouldn't be considered as more than a mere analogy.
-But it must be clear that we can hold on to such a viewpoint only at the expense of loosing the best explanation we have for the existence of antimatter.
-If we retain the most simple and effective viewpoint under which antiparticles are ordinary particles propagating backwards in time, then we must accept that there exists in nature matter whose energy is definitely negative.
+The only problem with the modern approach to quantum field theory is that the formalism is usually introduced in a way that encourages us to believe that after all, antiparticles are not really propagating backward in time with negative energy and that a positron is simply another particle identical to the electron, but with a positive charge.
+From this viewpoint charge is the decisive aspect and the spacetime relationship between matter and antimatter uncovered by Feynman shouldn't be considered as anything more than an analogy.
+But it must be clear that we can hold on to such a viewpoint only at the expense of losing the best explanation we have for the existence of antimatter.
+If we retain the most simple and effective viewpoint under which antiparticles are ordinary particles propagating backward in time, then we must accept that there exists in nature matter whose energy is definitely negative.
 That may open the door to further insight.